 - we will not disclose it without your consent or otherwise in accordance with the APPs.

-3.7 Our site does not generally provide facilities for the secure transmission of information across the Internet.
-The only exception to this is that users can submit complaints using our Lodge a Complaint form which uses an encrypted connection.
-Nonetheless, users should be aware that there are inherent risks in transmitting information across the Internet.
-As an alternative, users are able to use the communication channels set out below:
+3.12 Our website does not generally provide facilities for the secure transmission of information across the Internet.
+The only exception to this is that users can submit complaints using our online complaint form which utilises end-to-end encryption.

 Links to other sites